 "On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made." -1 Cor 16:2

 "Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver." - 2 Cor 9:7My own recommendation is that you start with a certain percent (say 5%) of whatever gross income you receive (include any money you receive in support of your expenses).
 Then set up a different account as a tithing account.
 Do nothing with this money but give it away.
-Give half of the % you are putting away to the parish you attend and the other half to other reputable charities and missions.
+Give half of the % you are putting away to the parish you attend and the other half to your diocese, other charities, and mission groups.

 Continue to up the percent as long as you can do so until you reach the Biblical model of 10%.

 Remember that faith is certainly required and that prayer should always accompany all of these acts of charity and that all these recommendations are merely guidelines.
 Some give away much more than 10%, some less.